Estoban Practices Positive Sustainability

-The FCC is planning to enforce this rule, this fall.
-How you may ask?
-I don’t know.
-But the fine on my part for selling this type of equipment is $7,5000.00 per occurrence, without the end user having the license.
+The FCC is planning to enforce this rule this fall.
+How may you ask?
+I don't know.
+But the fine, if I sell this type of equipment, is $7,5000.00 per occurrence, without the end-user having the license.

-So if you are happy with the Bluetooth cellphones range then I can match it.
-But if you would like to “see” farther then it will require a license to run one.
+So, if you are happy with the Bluetooth cellphones range, I can match it.
+But if you would like to "see" farther, it will require a license to run one.

-Plus under this ruling as an amateur you cannot use it for commercial gain.
-That’s another fine.
-But this will find its way and interpretation with every attorney you talk to.
+Plus, as an amateur, you cannot use it for commercial gain under this ruling.
+That's another fine.
+But this will find its way and interpretation with every attorney you consult.
 There are attorneys already adding this litigation to their list.
-No matter where the earths got a hole, somebodies got a bucket!!
+No matter where the earth has a hole, somebody has a bucket!!

-Because of the quad copter phenomenon the FCC and the FAA are planning to enforce this very soon!!
-From the suppliers that I've been in communication with, tell me that this is very real and that I should not risk any sales without proof you have the license.
+Because of the quadcopter phenomenon, the FCC and the FAA are planning to enforce this very soon!!
+The suppliers I've communicated with tell me that this is very real and that I should not risk any sales without proof that you have the license.
 They are also downsizing the wattage to help comply with the ruling, with regret because the range sucks!!

-Since the Go Pro and all the consumer cell phones, are out there for $200-$300.00 that may be a choice for those that want to deal with consumer electronics.
+Since the Go Pro and all the consumer cell phones are available for $200-$300.00, that may be a choice for those that want to deal with consumer electronics.

-No back up, no customer support, constant changes, cheap equipment that people tell me 'it’s the bomb'.
+There is no backup, no customer support, constant changes, and cheap equipment that people tell me, 'It's the bomb.'

 Now I know how you folks feel like when a customer comes to your store.

 You spent time educating them about what they need, and then they go to a big box store and say that your prices for your stoves are too high and that the value is the same??

 To address the changes in the industry, we have been selling the lighthouse camera.